pnnl/NATIG/EXAMPLES.md

 ## Available configurations and how to change them

-3G star: this is a directly connected network that has the control center at the center of the topology and the rest of the nodes are connected in a star pattern
+__3G star__: this is a directly connected network that has the control center at the center of the topology and the rest of the nodes are connected in a star pattern

 1. To enable this topology, open the grid.json either in /rd2c/PUSH/NATIG/RC/code/<exampleTag>-conf-<modelID> when using the conf input or in the /rd2c/integration/control/config folder when using the noconf input (see section __Commands to run the examples__ for more details about conf vs noconf).
 2. In section "Simulation" change UseDynTop to 0.
 When running the 3G example it will default the setup to a star topology